fastschema/website/src/docs/index.md

 # Introduction

-FastSchema is an open-source headless Content Management System (CMS) designed to simplify the creation and management of structured content.
-By leveraging schema definitions, FastSchema automates the generation of databases and provides CRUD (Create, Read, Update, Delete) APIs effortlessly.
+FastSchema is a Backend as a Service (BaaS) and Go web framework for building dynamic web applications.
+Designed to simplify backend development, FastSchema automates the generation of databases, provides ready-to-use CRUD APIs, and offers tools for managing structured content effortlessly

 ::: raw
 <div class="tip custom-block" style="padding-top: 8px">